10th Jun 2018 | US Open

 The second golf major of the year starts on Thursday and Shinnecock Hills.
 We look at the trends needed to win a US Open.

 The season’s second major starts on Thursday at Shinnecock Hills.
 Although the US Open visits a different venue each year the USGA have a blueprint on how they want the course set up.
 Often much tougher than a regular PGA Tour event, the major brings its own unique challenges.

 Here are the trends needed to win regardless of venue:

 Top-60 on tour for all around ranking

 US Open courses are a challenge, testing every facet of a golfer’s game.
 It wasn’t long ago that the USGA stated they wanted the winning score to be level-par.
-The cream usually rises to the top; each of the last nine champions were in the top-60 for the tour’s all-around ranking.
+The cream usually rises to the top; each of the last ten champions were in the top-60 for the tour’s all-around ranking.